zgompert/CmacPopGenomics/README.md

 # PoolSeq initial analyses

+All analyses are in `popGen.R`.

+PCA (for a random subset of 1 million SNPs).
+As expected, BF5F20L looks admixed.
+There was less change it appears in CA during adaptation than the other populations.

 Genome-wide Fst estimates for focal population/line comparisons (based on SNPs with minimum coverage of 25X in any one population).

 | Pop.
 1 | Pop.
 2 | Fst |